Skip to main content

 Show current authenticated user.

-circuit whoami
+circuit auth whoami